Home

 • A day off in lieu, by mutual agreement with your employer.

-Compensatory Leave vs. Pay
+Compensation Leave vs. Pay

-For employees not covered under Part IV of the Employment Act, compensatory leave might be offered instead of extra pay for working on public holidays or rest days.
+For employees not covered under Part IV of the Employment Act, compensation leave might be offered instead of extra pay for working on public holidays or rest days.
 However, for those covered under Part IV, compensatory leave cannot replace the additional pay mandated by the Act.

-Compassionate Leave (Bereavement Leave) in Singapore
+Compensation Leave (Bereavement Leave) in Singapore

-Key Points on Compassionate Leave:
+Key Points on Bereavement Leave:

 • Not legally mandated: The Ministry of Manpower doesn't specify a minimum number of paid bereavement days.